 Recorlev in clinical trials

-Each is receiving oral doses of Recorlev for up to 21 weeks.
+Each participant is receiving oral doses of Recorlev for up to 21 weeks.
 The dose is increased until the levels of cortisol in the urine — known as urinary free cortisol, or UFC — fall into a normal range.

 Once a therapeutic dose is established, participants continue to take that dose for six months.
-The goal is to identify a range of safe and effective doses that can reduce urinary cortisol by the end of the six-month maintenance period.
+The goal is to identify a range of safe and effective doses that can reduce urinary free cortisol by the end of the six-month maintenance period.

-The participants in the SONICS trial have been diagnosed with new, persistent, or recurrent Cushing’s disease and are not candidates radiation therapy or surgery.
+Participants in the SONICS trial have been diagnosed with new, persistent, or recurrent Cushing’s disease and are not candidates for radiation therapy or surgery.

-Note: Cushing’s Disease News is strictly a news and information website about the disease.
+Cushing’s Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.